robbakeruk/Weather/README.md

 #####Handle HTTP error codes from the APIs without displaying these to the user.

 I have created an adapter for the RESTSharp interaction.
-In the adapter I haandle HTTP code 200, all other responses are treated as failures
+In the adapter I handle HTTP code 200, all other responses are treated as failures

 ##Extensions: